jamespfennell/hoard/README.md

 This software was developed in order to aggregate such realtime data.
 The software was designed with the following principles in mind:
-* **Be reliable**: the aggregating software need to generate a data set that is complete: cutting out for an hour is unacceptable.
+* **Be reliable**: the program is tasked with generating a *complete* data set: the aggregation process cutting out for an hour is unacceptable.
-	The software is designed to be robust and to be easily deployed with multiple layers of redundany.
+	The software is designed to be robust and to be easily deployed with multiple layers of redundancy.

 * **Be space efficient**: the flip side of redundancy is that significantly more data is downloaded than needed.
 	If the New York City subway realtime data is downloaded every 5 seconds, 2 gigabytes of data is generated each day!
 	The software removes duplicate data, compresses data by the hour, and offers the facility of transferring data from the local (expensive) server to remote (cheap) object storage.

-* **Be flexible**: transit authorities don't just use GTFS: the New York City subway itself also distributes data in an *ad hoc* XML format.
+* **Be flexible**: transit authorities don't just use GTFS: the New York City transit authority, for example, also distributes data in an *ad hoc* XML format.
 	The software can handle any kind of file-based realtime feed once the user provides a Python function for determining the feed's publication time from its content.
 	The software has GTFS functionality built-in.